 Anyone who is lucky enough to be present when their children are born knows the wonder and magnificence of that moment.
-I was blessed to be present for the birth of all three of our children and the moments are unforgettable.
-Words can never convey the emotions and love that are present in that moment.
+I was blessed to be present for the birth of all three of our children, and they were unforgettable.
+Words can never convey the emotions and love present as your child enters the world.

-With our first child we had no idea what to expect.
-Back in 1994, the trend was to give birth without the assistance of pain medication.
+With our first child, we had no idea what to expect.
+The trend back in 1994 was to give birth without the assistance of pain medication.
 During our Lamaze classes, the instructor practically shamed couples who indicated they weren’t going to have a natural childbirth experience.
-Given it was our first child, we (meaning, Amy) decided to forgo the pain medications if possible.
+Given it was our first child, we—meaning Amy—decided to forgo the pain medications if possible.

-At the 40th week appointment, the doctor saw no evidence that Amy was in labor even though the baby had dropped a couple of weeks prior.
-Disappointed, we returned home.
+At the forty-week appointment, the doctor saw no evidence that Amy was in labor, even though the baby had dropped a couple of weeks prior.
+We returned home disappointed.

 The next day, Amy called me at work to let me know she was feeling something.
 I headed home just in case.
 When I arrived, there was still no movement and those feelings had dissipated.

 At some point in the night, Amy woke me as she was feeling contractions.
-We timed them, but they were roughly 7 to 8 minutes apart.
-Being first time parents, we decided that was good enough and we called the doctor on duty about 4:00 AM.
-They told us very gently that was great, but don’t head to the hospital until the contractions are about 4 to 5 minutes apart or they last more than a minute.
+We timed them, but they were roughly seven to eight minutes apart.
+Being first-time parents, we decided that was good enough, and we called the doctor on duty about 4:00 a.m.
+They told us very gently that was great, but not to head to the hospital until the contractions were about four to five minutes apart or they lasted more than a minute.

 While she was in the hot tub, she closed her eyes and was very peaceful.
 I made a note to thank the nurse for her suggestion as it seemed to be working very well.
 After ten minutes, Amy suddenly opened her eyes, looked confused, and then asked me how long she had been passed out.